The Clan Pt. 2.5: The Final Chapter: Background and release

 On March 5, it was confirmed that the group will release their first full album and the third part of The Clan series titled The Clan Pt.
 2.5: The Final Chapter, after releasing the first two parts of The Clan series and both extended plays; The Clan Pt.
 1 Lost in May 2016 and The Clan Pt.
 2 Guilty in October 2016.

 On March 21, the title track "Beautiful" was released along with the full album.
 The music video for the title track was also released on Starship's and 1theK's official YouTube channels on the same day.

-On June 5, Monsta X announced the release of the first regular repackage album through the official SNS.
-The image posted with the phrase "Repackage Coming Soon!" catches the eye with dreamy colors and sensual typography.

-On June 19, the title track "Shine Forever" was released along with the full album.
-The music video for the title track was also released on Starship's and 1theK's official YouTube channels on the same day.
+On June 5, Monsta X announced they would release a repackage of the album through their social media.
+The repackage included two additional tracks, the lead single "Shine Forever" and the song "Gravity".
+The repackage was released on June 19, along with a music video for the title track "Shine Forever".

 The initial physical album was released in three versions; Beautiful, Brilliant, and Beside, while its repackaged was released in two versions; Shine Forever and Complete X-Clan.

 Composition

-The album showed a strong step to protect the beauty of the found value, representing the souls that were hurt, and keeping the pure values, while bearing fruits of growth, while the repackage album is about searching for a ray of hope, like a traveler who finds his way by relying on the polar star shining alone in the dark night sky, and never gives up the hope of finding the light even if it gets lost, while having the desire for endless learning and growth.

-"Beautiful" is a song in which the trap and dubstep sounds combine to create a popular melody line, expressing the love that one cannot have through a red rose and the heart for a love, that is difficult to deny.
-"Shine Forever" is a dance song that combines future bass and hip-hop elements, that expresses their strong and romantic love method, while having the growth to move toward the light, that begins with a tragic end and becomes more intense towards the end, burning the will to grow.
+The album continues the concepts of The Clan series, and in this album it is meant to protect the innocence of youth, and with the repackage album to shine brightly as a ray of hope.
+The first single, "Beautiful", is a trap and dubstep focused song, meant to express the love that is difficult to deny.
+"Shine Forever" is a dance song that combines future bass and hip-hop elements, to express the moving towards the light and in the end growing stronger.